Welcome to a lilac life!

 - I have over 15 years of experience teaching Sunday school catechism.
 I’ve taught all levels from post-first communion to RCIA (Rite of Christian Initiation for Adults).
 My favorite ages are teenagers and adults, but I’ve enjoyed teaching to all different ages.
 Each level has it’s rewards and challenges.

 - I was involved in the church choir for over 12 years as either the choir leader, cantor, or member.

 - I have an AAS in computer networking and a BS in chemistry.
-I’m currently working on an MBA, which, along with two small kids, makes life ridiculously busy.
+I’m currently working on an MBA, which, along with three small kids, makes life ridiculously busy.

 - I’ve worked in various industrial laboratories for 8+ years including environmental, organic, inorganic, biotech, and microbiology labs.